murlock1000/matrix-js-bootstrap/README.md

 # matrix-js-bootstrap
+Provides detailed scripts for:
-Bootstraps more advanced e2ee features, such as cross-signing and SSSS for a matrix user.
+1. Bootstrapping the more advanced e2ee features: Cross-signing and SSSS (Secure Backup).
+2. Fetching the Cross-signing keys from SSSS and decrypting them with a passphrase/backup key.
+3. Signing the SSSS (Secure Backup) using the master Cross-Signing key.

+# bootstrap.js
-This script is used for generating a new Secure Secret Storage from a provided passphrase for a Matrix user.
-The encoded private key is printed out to the console and can be written down by the user or saved to a file.
+This script is used for generating new Cross-Signing keys (master, self_signing, user_signing).
+It then bootstraps a new SSSS instance on the server with a recovery (default) key generated from a provided recovery passphrase.
+The encrypted Cross-signing keys are then uploaded to the SSSS.
+The encoded recovery key is output through standard output.

+# sign.js
+This script fetches the existing Cross-signing keys from the SSSS.
+It validates them with the key info stored in the users device list.
+The keys are decrypted using the provided passphrase/recovery key.
+The master key is then used to sign a new Secure Backup version.
+It skips signing the secure backup using the device.

 # Project setup.